Which Nut Has The Best Nutrients?

 Get Vitamins Without Supplements

 You get a vast array of vitamins in nuts.
-All the nuts you consume include the following vitamins: B1 (thiamine), B2 (riboflavin), B6, Folate, Niacin, and Pantohentic Acid.
-Some include vitamin A, C, E, and K.
+All the nuts you consume include the following vitamins: B1 (thiamine), B2 (riboflavin), B6, Folate, Niacin, and Pantothenic Acid.
+Some include vitamins A, C, E, and K.

 Help For Diabetics

 Diabetes?
 If you suffer from type 2 diabetes, the low Glycemic Index (GI) of nuts make them great for a low GI diet.

 The mental model we all carry is that fats are bad.
 Some are.
 Trans fats are bad.
 Unsaturated fats are acceptable.
 Unsaturated fats break down (oxidize) easier and hold fewer calories.

 Nuts are low in saturated and trans fats while being higher in unsaturated fats.
 In general; every rule has an exception, the exception in the case of nuts are cashews.
 Bluntly put, cashews are the most fattening of all nuts.
 They will knock you silly if you eat more than a few of these babies.
 And for all nuts, it is worth repeating; think small handfuls, not mindless munching.